spazer/TokenBucket/README.md

 * [Wikipedia - Token Bucket](http://en.wikipedia.org/wiki/Token_bucket)
 * [Wikipedia - Leaky Bucket](http://en.wikipedia.org/wiki/Leaky_bucket)

-This is a conversion of the existing [esendex](https://github.com/esendex/TokenBucket) library to target .NET Standard 2.0 & .NET 5.0, which in turn was a port to C# of the original work by [Brandon Beck](https://github.com/bbeck/token-bucket).
+This is an update of the existing [esendex](https://github.com/esendex/TokenBucket) library to now target .NET Standard 2.0 & .NET 5.0.
+The [esendex](https://github.com/esendex/TokenBucket) library was in turn a port to C# of the original work by [Brandon Beck](https://github.com/bbeck/token-bucket).

 ## Usage